 Coaching multiple teams, hundreds of players and running dozens of practices a week, Nick brings a passion, knowledge and desire that helps elevate his players to the next step of their hockey career.

-Casey Bryant handles all things media for the Danbury Colonials: media relations, news articles, video content, social media posting and broadcasting.
-He also is the play-by-play voice of the Danbury Hat Tricks (FPHL) with a focus on media relations and business development.
+Casey Bryant handles all things media for the Danbury Jr. Hat Tricks: media relations, news articles, video content, social media posting and broadcasting.
+He also is the play-by-play voice of the Danbury Hat Tricks (FPHL) and NAHL Jr. Hat Tricks.
 He has been a hockey broadcaster for six years, calling play-by-play for several collegiate and junior-level teams including Marist College, New York Apple Core (EHL), Jersey Hitmen (USPHL) and P.A.L.
 Jr. Islanders (USPHL).
-Prior to joining the Hat Tricks and Colonials, Casey worked at MSG Networks for four years in the On-Air Promotions and Commercial Traffic departments.
+Prior to joining Danbury Arena, Casey worked at MSG Networks for four years in the On-Air Promotions and Commercial Traffic departments.
 There, he wrote and edited commercial spots for MSG teams and original programming, generated on-air promo copy for the Rangers, Devils and Red Bulls on-air talent and logged commercial spots for the sales teams.
 He graduated from Marist in 2017 with a major in sports communication with a minor in theater.
 He resides in LaGrangeville, NY.

 Kevin Cunningham brings a wealth of coaching experience to the Danbury Colonials as the team’s first head coach.
 A dedicated teacher of the game, Cunningham has coached in a variety of settings during his career.
 These opportunities have helped him develop a strong coaching skill set focused on a positive player experience, maximizing development and ultimately promoting his players to the next step on their athletic and academic journeys.
 Coach Cunningham strives to create an environment which will allow his teams to play fast, aggressive and entertaining hockey.
 Practices run at a high tempo and are focused on individual skill development as well as situation and system play.
 In games, the Colonials will play as a team with speed, energy and intelligence, making the game difficult for their opponents.